dantleech/blog/content/posts/2024-09-29-phpbench-xdebug-profile.md

 ## Simple Changes

-Before diving in to profiling and getting heavy I try and isolate the performance sensitive code through trial and error:
+Before diving in to profiling and getting heavy I try and identify the performance sensitive code through trial and error:

 First I `tag` the current performance profile: